EthanYixuanMi/Heuristic-Approaches-for-Graph-Coloring-Implementation-and-Empirical-Evaluation/README.md

 - GA performance is good but computationally expensive
 - Greedy is fastest but quality degrades with graph size

+#### Figure: Scalability of color usage and runtime as graph size increases
 ![Experiment 3](graph_coloring_project/img/exp3_scalability.png)

 ### Experiment 4 — Density Analysis